MicrosoftDocs/win32/desktop-src/shell/autoplay-works.md

 ---
-Description: 'Creating an AutoRun-enabled application is a straightforward procedure.
-This topic uses CD-ROM as an example (it was the first medium to implement this technology) but today there are many different media types that can use it.'
+Description: Creating an AutoRun-enabled application is a straightforward procedure.
+This topic uses CD-ROM as an example (it was the first medium to implement this technology) but today there are many different media types that can use it.
-title: 'Creating an AutoRun-Enabled Application'
+title: Creating an AutoRun-Enabled Application ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating an AutoRun-Enabled Application